 Many of the visiting authors we get at SU seem to struggle with performing their poems, essays, and stories.
-They write exquisite sentences, but struggle to voice them with the same feeling that went into them.
-I've always thought this had to do with writers being generally shy and introspective individuals, more comfortable alone with words than in front of a crowd.
+They write exquisite sentences, but struggle to voice them with the same feeling that went into the

 Perhaps I missed my true vocation as an actor/performer, like my partner, Peterson Toscano?
 I doubt I have a shy bone in my body.
 This is probably an essential character trait for someone like me--an exhibitionist, er, I mean, memoirist!
 For whatever reason, though, I've always intensely enjoyed reading my work.